ngneat/spectator/docs/docs/testing-with-http.md

 title: Testing With Http
 ---

 Spectator makes testing data services, which use the Angular HTTP module, a lot easier.
-For example, let's say that you have service with three methods, one performs a GET, one a POST and one performs concurrent requests:
+For example, let's say that you have service with three methods, one performs a `GET`, one a `POST` and one performs concurrent requests:

 ```ts